Nolden33/Porcelain-Hill/Information.md

 This section will require a login the the band members and a forms to help them change the different components on their pages.
 ## Themes
-1) ALL .css FOR THIS PROJECT WILL GO IN THE App.css file.
+1) ALL .css FOR THIS PROJECT WILL GO IN THE App.css FILE.
 2) Background color: Black
 3) Text color: White
 4) Font Type: PT Serif  -> https://fonts.google.com/specimen/PT+Serif